Specialist home insurance designed around your circumstances

 For those with larger properties looking for cover then we work with a panel of well-established UK underwriters including AXA, to offer policies that cater for high-value homes.
 We can cover over 6,7,8 and 9 bedroomed buildings with a rebuild value of up to £1.5million (rebuild value is the cost to build the house from scratch if it were to be a total loss due).
 We can also cover a total contents value of up to £150,000.

 Prefabricated and modern modular build properties are one of the new specialist risks we are able to insure.
 Our website offers the ability to quote and buy directly online, without any delays from having to go through your situation over the phone.
-Our questions are designed to offer cover for many specialist build types and designs that require home insurance.
+Our questions are designed to offer cover for many specialist build types and designs.

 At CoverBuilder, we work with a panel of insurers who specialise in covering houses and flats in Northern Ireland for cheaper premiums than most.
 Many home insurers have been slow to offer cover for those who own properties in Northern Ireland leading to generally higher prices.
 If you are looking for a better deal on your renewal, try our quote and get an instant price in under 5 minutes.